-- Based on the aforementioned analysis, we considered offset ranges of 0-3 km, 0-6 km, and 0-9 km, for DMO corrections and the PSTM.
-These steps were also deemed necessary: - Reflection residual static corrections were applied to all shot gathers prior to the DMO corrections and PSTM application (steps 1-14 in Table 2).
+Based on the aforementioned analysis, we considered offset ranges of 0-3, 0-6, and 0-9 km, for DMO corrections and the PSTM.
+The following steps were also deemed necessary:

-- Constant DMO corrections with a velocity of 5500 ms-1 were applied for both the north and south surveys.
-This chosen velocity derived from several tests using various constant velocities between 5000 and 6500 ms-1, with step range of 100 ms-1. - After DMO corrections, velocity analysis with constant stacking velocity in the range of 5000-6500 ms-1 helped to design an optimized velocity model for NMO corrections and the stacking (Table 2). - Choosing a velocity model for PSTM was a time consuming procedure performed on the basis of trial and error.
-We tried constant velocity models at a range of 5000-6500 ms-1 (step rate of 100 ms-1) as well as the velocity model applied for the DMO-NMO correction (see above).
-The best model adopted velocities within 90-110 % of the DMO velocity model.
+- 1. Reflection residual static corrections were applied to all shot gathers prior to the DMO corrections and PSTM application (steps 1-14 in Table 2). - 2.
+Constant DMO corrections with a velocity of 5500 ms^{-1} were applied for both the north and south surveys.
+This chosen velocity derived from several tests using various constant velocities between $5000 \text{ and } 6500 \text{ ms}^{-1}$, with step range of 100 ms^{-1} . - 3.
+After DMO corrections, velocity analysis with constant stacking velocity in the range of $5000-6500 \text{ ms}^{-1}$ helped to design an optimized velocity model for NMO corrections and the stacking (Table 2). - 4.
+Choosing a velocity model for PSTM was a time consuming procedure performed on the basis of trial and error.
+We tried constant velocity models at a range of $5000-6500 \text{ ms}^{-1}$ (step rate of 100 ms^{-1}) as well as the velocity model applied for the DMO-NMO correction (see above).
+The best model adopted velocities within 90 %-110 % of the DMO velocity model.

-The DMO corrected migrated stacked sections and PSTM sections of the north and south survey appear in Figs. 5 and 6, respectively.
-The offset range of 0-3 km reveals the most coherent reflections for both methods (Figs. 5a-b and 6a-b); the velocity analysis after DMO corrections significantly improved the coherency of the reflections for the sections with an offset range of 0-3 km (Figs. 5a and 6a).
-The migrated sections generated from offset ranges of 0-6 km and 0-9 km (Figs. 5c-f, and 6c-f) failed to improve the stacked sections.
-The stacked sections from the longer offsets (Figs. 5c, 5e, and 6c, 6e) utilized a velocity model similar to the one applied to Figs. 5a and 6a for stacking after DMO correction.
+The DMO-corrected migrated stacked sections and PSTM sections of the north and south survey appear in Figs. 5 and 6, respectively.
+The offset range of 0-3 km reveals the most coherent reflections for both methods (Figs. 5a, b, 6a, b); the velocity analysis after DMO corrections significantly improved the coherency of the reflections for the sections with an offset range of 0-3 km (Figs. 5a and 6a).
+The migrated sections generated from offset ranges of 0-6 and 0-9 km (Figs. 5c-f, and 6c-f) failed to improve the stacked sections.
+The stacked